VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - `Friction`: The friction coefficient affecting the character's movement.
 - `bFluid`: A flag indicating if the character is moving through a fluid, affecting drag.
 - `BrakingDeceleration`: The deceleration applied when the character is braking.
-- `Output`: Reference to `FCharacterMovementComponentAsyncOutput`, containing the resulting velocity.
+- `Output`: Reference to `FCharacterMovementComponentAsyncInputOutput`, containing the resulting velocity.

 #### Behavior
 - Handles cases where velocity calculation should not occur, like when root motion is used.